rms1000watt/rpi-plex/Readme.md

 1. `sudo apt-get install deluged deluge-web -y`
 2. `deluged`
-3. `nohup deluge-web &`
-4. View deluge web ui at: `http://192.168.0.200:8112/`
+3. View deluge web ui at: `http://192.168.0.200:8112/`
-5. Default password is: `deluge` (change that when prompted)
+4. Default password is: `deluge` (change that when prompted)
-6. When you're done, stop deluged: `pkill deluged; pkill deluge-web`
+5. When you're done, stop deluged: `pkill deluged`

 ## Install and Use PIA OpenVPN